Disco-Gnome/CSC84040_Final_Project/README.md

 ## Hybrid **recommendation engine** ##
 Based upon **lyric similarity** (using either TF-IDF or vector embeddings) and **collaborative filtering**.
-Intended for integration with traditional CNN-based audio-similarity-based recommendation methods.
+Intended for integration with traditional CNN and audio-similarity-based recommendation methods to augment recommendations and improve recommendation quality.